 He’s a retired surgeon with a taste for woodwork.
 He lives with his wife in a lovely house with good security and a vegetable patch.
 There’s a park down past his rear fence, which is pretty and quiet.
-However, to the right of his house, just a few blocks away, sits a caravan park.
+However, to the right of his house, just a few blocks away, is a caravan park.

 Now Saturday has arrived again.
 It is the night.
 There is a wild party, and the caravan park is alive.
 What is this hell he must endure?
 Why is there so much noise?
-He finds relief with earplugs to grab a few hours sleep.
+He finds relief with earplugs to grab a few hours of sleep.

 There is a lull at 3 am, which turns into quiet.
 The weekend is over for another week.
 There is so much relief.